Economics (ECO)

 ECO 3113.
 Introduction to Mathematical Economics.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of ECO 2013, ECO 2023, and MAT 1133, or their equivalents, with a grade of "C-" or better.
 Systematic approach to economic analysis using algebra and calculus; modeling and treatment of optimizing behavior with applications to micro and macro economics; emphasis on understanding and application of analytical techniques.
 Generally offered: Fall, Spring.
-Differential Tuition: $126.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ECO 3123.
 Introduction to Econometrics.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of MAT 1133, and one of STA 1053 or STA 3003 or MS 1023, or their equivalents, and with a grade of "C-" or better.
 An introduction to statistical techniques for estimating economic relationships, testing economic theories, and evaluating government and business policy.
 Major topics include causal inference in the analysis of non-experimental data and implementing common econometric methods in statistical software.
 (Formerly titled "Introduction to Econometrics and Business Forecasting.")
 Generally offered: Fall, Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 3163.
 Evolution of Economic Thought.
 (3-0) 3 Credit Hours.